 Udaipur has a distinct vintage feel to it.
 Be it the palaces or the buildings in general, there is an unmissable old-world charm in the city.
 Add to that an abundance of shops selling vintage artifacts ranging from wall clocks and metallic vases to hand-carved wooden sofas.
 In case you are picking up something that may not fit in your travel bags, do ask the shop owners if they can get it delivered to your city.
 From our experience, most shops in Hathipole market have an arrangement for delivery and will gladly oblige to your request.

 Which girl doesn’t love shopping for shoes?
 And clearly, I was drowning in an ocean of jootis in every colour and shape imaginable.
-An attempt to pick one pair out for moi. 😀 FYI, jootis are a kind of traditional Indian footwear made of leather, with elaborate embroidery and embellishments on the top.
+FYI, jootis are a kind of traditional Indian footwear made of leather, with elaborate embroidery and embellishments on the top.
 They look super cute with both Indian and Western wear.
 Prices start from INR 250 on average and can go up to INR 1000 depending on the craftsmanship involved.
 Buy a pair or two to match your clothes from the shops at Hathipole market and make yourself happy!

-This came last but is one of my most favourite items on this list.
+This came last but is one of my most favourite things to buys from Udaipur.
 We found several shops selling table and ceiling lamps made out of small pieces of coloured glass, creating a beautiful mosaic.
 As seen in the image above, the lamps came in all kinds of shapes, sizes and designs.
 If at first glance you don’t find them attractive because of the white base, ask the shopkeeper to show you how it’ll look once lighted up.
 What you see below is the lamp we bought, that now hangs from the ceiling of our balcony.
 How gorgeous does it look? 🙂 The beauty of these lamps lies in the intricacy of the patterns created by the handwork of the artisans.
 If there’s not enough space at home for the ceiling lamps, pick up a few small tea light holders to create a nice, illuminated corner at home.
 Believe me when I say, this one piece truly made my Udaipur shopping experience all the more worthwhile!

 There are numerous shops selling these, but we found the best prices at a small store near Jagdish Temple.
 Before making the final purchase, do check that the glass is not overheating even after being lighted up for an extended period.
 You don’t want this pretty little thing bursting from the heat and causing havoc back at home.

 Shopping in Udaipur was quite an adventure.
 We honestly did not expect to find so many unique things to bring back from our trip!
 We literally came back with double the luggage we went there with.
 If you have been keen to find out what to buy from Udaipur, this list should be a good place to start.
-Based on our personal experience, here are a few essential Shopping Hacks to help you get around and find the best deals!
+Based on our personal experience, here are a few essential Udaipur Shopping Hacks to help you get around and find the best deals!

-# There are 2 main markets for shopping – Hathipole market and another one near Jagdish Temple Chowk.
+# There are 2 main shopping places in Udaipur – Hathipole market and another one near Jagdish Temple Chowk.
 It seemed that the former is popular with the locals and Indian tourists, while the latter is where most foreign tourists flock to.
 This has a major implication on prices.
 Most shops near Jagdish Temple consistently quoted higher prices than what the same item costs at Hathipole.
 These shops were also open to heavy bargaining unlike their counterparts in Hathipole.

 # If you’re planning on buying real silver jewellery, use your best judgement to figure out the authenticity of the shop and the jewellery.
 Fake silver jewellery is widely sold in Udaipur and they closely resemble the authentic products.